-Like the Kellogg Foundation, Dr. Reed Tuckson and USA TODAY reporter Jayne O’Donnell share a strong passion for public health and the welfare of minority youth.
-We also deeply appreciate the power of storytelling, which we believe is increasingly lost in often sensational and polarized media today.
+Like the Kellogg Foundation, we believe we can achieve enormous power by harnessing the authentic voices of minority youth to tell stories of their communities through journalism.
+We will bring to life critical issues around health care and public health.
+In so doing, we believe we not only can stimulate constructive discussion of important issues, we can pave the way for student journalists to make a successful careers and significant contributions to the direction of our society in the future.

-We are proposing a new multimedia health journalism training program for high school students.
-It would launch in cooperation with the journalism departments at Howard University and Morgan State University – ranked first and second among all colleges in the number of black journalism graduates – and be easily replicable in the areas where Kellogg targets its giving.
+Working together as a management team, Dr. Reed Tuckson and USA TODAY reporter Jayne O’Donnell propose to lead a new multimedia health journalism training program for high school students.
+The program would launch in cooperation with the journalism departments at Howard University and Morgan State University – ranked first and second among all U.S. colleges in the number of black journalism graduates.
+It would be designed to be easily replicable in the areas where Kellogg targets its giving.

-The program will have unparalleled power to achieve change thanks to its diverse team of healthcare journalists, journalism educators and healthcare experts.
+The program will bring to bear an unparalleled and diverse team of healthcare journalists, journalism educators and healthcare experts.

 These include:

-Dr. Tuckson, whose 40 years of health experience, includes serving Washington, D.C.’s Public Health Commissioner as its homicide rate peaked in the late 1980s during the crack cocaine epidemic; Jayne O’Donnell, who has covered health and/or safety for more than 25 years, 22 of them for USA TODAY; Yanick Rice-Lamb, who heads Howard’s journalism department, co-founded the online health magazine FierceforBlackWomen.com and has worked for prominent media outlets including The New York Times; and
+Dr. Tuckson, whose 40 years of health experience, includes serving Washington, D.C.’s Public Health Commissioner as its homicide rate peaked in the late 1980s during the crack cocaine epidemic;

+Award-winning journalist Jayne O’Donnell, who has covered public health and health care for more than a quarter century—22 years at USA Today alone;

+Yanick Rice-Lamb, head of Howard’s journalism department.
+She co-founded the online health magazine FierceforBlackWomen.com and has worked for prominent media outlets including The New York Times; and

 Jacqueline Jones, chair of Morgan State’s journalism department and formerly of publications including The Washington Post.

-Our goal is to work with the same eight to 10 students in each city for a full year, to explore the disparities in healthcare outcomes in these often violence-strewn communities.
-There’s an all too human cost in the mounting inner city death toll – from overlooked or ignored diseases and illnesses, including depression and anxiety, and at the hands of gun-wielding residents or law enforcement.
-There’s also an incomprehensible sense of loss for those who have to say goodbye to their children, whatever the cause.
+Our model is to identify and work with eight to 10 students in each city for a full year and to bring to light the disparities in healthcare outcomes resulting from overlooked or ignored diseases and illnesses, including depression and anxiety, and from gun violence, whether at the hands of residents or law enforcement.
+We will also aim to teach the students to tap the human tragedy and incomprehensible sense of loss for those who have to say goodbye to their children, whatever the cause.

-Two of the most important things journalism can do is tell a powerful story and prompt needed change.
-It can never do that well without the stories of the people affected.

-This storytelling project will train these teenaged journalists to interview others in their communities, including public health workers, police officers, young mothers and doctors and use a multimedia approach to report on what they find.

-Their work will foster better understanding and communication among the groups and, hopefully, channel some of the urban tension into concrete recommendations for action on health and safety.
+This storytelling project will train these teenaged journalists in the skills of investigating and reporting.
+They will learn to interview o in their communities, including public health workers, police officers, young mothers and doctors and use a multimedia approach to report on what they find.
+They will do work that can foster better understanding and communication among the groups and, hopefully, channel some of the urban tension into concrete recommendations for action on health and safety.

 The young journalists would meet role models in the community and, by interviewing younger children, they would become role models themselves.

-They would receive on-campus and in-the-field training in writing, video and podcasts.
-Their multimedia journalism would appear on a new website dedicated to the project and some of it would appear on usatoday.com.
+The program will includeon-campus and in-the-field training in writing, video and podcasts.
+Their multimedia journalism would appear on a new website dedicated to the project and in many cases on usatoday.com.
 In addition, we envision the new site being a resource for other reporters seeking to learn what life is truly like in minority communities, much as newsdeeply.com or org? (which started as Syriadeeply.org) does for war-torn countries around the globe.